-No resolution was passed on this item (please see AOB).
+No resolution was passed on this item.

-185. SCHOOLS FORUM MEMBERS - ELECTION OF A CHAIR
+183. SCHOOLS FORUM MEMBERS - ELECTION OF A CHAIR

 The Business Advisor (Schools) asked Members to approve the proposed approach (by email) for the election of Chair of the Schools Forum for 2016/17.
-A Member asked whether the current Chair was willing to stand for re-election.
-The Chair confirmed that he was.
+A Member asked whether the current Chair is willing to stand for re-election.
+The Chair confirmed that he is.